 - To Freeze.
 Place leftovers in an airtight, freezer-safe storage container and freeze for up to 3 months.
 Let thaw overnight in the refrigerator before reheating as directed above.

 For a delicious meal low in carbs, wrap the filling inside lettuce cups.
-You could also top the leftovers with a fried egg for a tasty meal.
+You could also top the leftovers with a fried egg or Baked Tofu for a tasty meal.

 - Small Whisk.
 No more splashing your ingredients all over the counter with this small whisk.

 - Wok.
 A wok is not necessary to make this recipe, but it’s a great investment.
-This is a more affordable option.
 You also can make this recipe in any large skillet.

 - Chopsticks.
 If you regularly make Asian recipes at home, investing in a gorgeous pair of washable, reusable chopsticks is well worth it.